Steady-state phase transition in one-dimensional quantum contact process

 Here, in order to have a more comprehensive description on the steady-state solutions to Eq. (\ref{eq_CMF_ME}), we reexpress the inter-cluster Hamiltonian as $\hat{H}_{\partial C}=\Omega\sum_{j=1,L}(F^n\hat{n}_j+F^x\hat{\sigma}^x_j)$, where the $F^n$ and $F^x$ play the roles of the effective fields induced by $C'$ and thus parameterized the steady-state density matrix as $\rho_{C,\stst}(F^n,F^x)$.
 Note that the $x$-component of $\braket{\boldsymbol{\hat{\sigma}}}_{\stst,0}$ and $\braket{\boldsymbol{\hat{\sigma}}}_{\stst,\pm}$ is always zero because the solution with $\braket{\sigma^x}\ne0$ is physically unacceptable \cite{Buchhold2017}.
 Therefore only $F^n$ is involved in the $\hat{H}_{\partial C}$.
 The self-consistent condition then requires that $\braket{\hat{n}_j}_\stst=\text{tr}[\hat{n}_j\rho_{C,\stst}(F^n)]$ with $j=1$ or $L$.
 In this way all the possible self-consistent steady-state solutions can be captured even if it is not stable.
 Moreover we prevent the system being trapped in the metastable state during the time-evolution.

 Fig. \ref{bcmf_Lv}(a) shows the steady-state population of the boundary site $\braket{\hat{n}_1}_\stst$ as a function of $F^n$ for $L=7$.
 One can see that for $\Omega/\Gamma=4$ the curve of $\braket{\hat{n}}_\stst$ only intersects with the straight line $F^n = \braket{\hat{n}_1}_\stst$ at the origin meaning that the unique steady state is the absorbing state.
 While for $\Omega/\Gamma=6$ there are two more intersections at $F^n=0.0725$ and $0.3085$ marked by the magenta diamonds.
 The former (with the derivative greater than one) is an unstable fixed point while the latter indicates the physical steady state.
-As shown in Fig. \ref{bcmf_Lv}(b), the unstable steady state is brought to the absorbing state by a random perturbation while stable steady states tends to attract all the time-evolution trajectories originating from different initial states on the surface of the Bloch sphere.
-The stable and unstable steady-state solutions for different $L$ are shown in Fig. \ref{bcmf_Lv}(c).
+As shown in Fig. \ref{bcmf_Lv}(b), the unstable steady state is brought to the absorbing state by a random perturbation, while stable steady states tends to attract all the time-evolution trajectories originating from different initial states on the surface of the Bloch sphere.
+The overlap between the initial state and the absorbing state, which is characterized by the fidelity ${\cal F}=\sqrt{\langle\downarrow\downarrow...\downarrow|\rho_C|\downarrow\downarrow...\downarrow\rangle}$, determines which steady state it will evolve.
+From Fig. \ref{bcmf_Lv}(c), one can find that the initial states with ${\cal F}>0.89$ are attracted by the absorbing state (${\cal F}\rightarrow 1$ in the long-time limit).
+To verify whether the CMF effectively recovers the translational invariance, we show the time evolution of the local population $\langle\hat{n}_j\rangle$ in the active phase ($\Omega/\Gamma=8$) in Fig. \ref{bcmf_Lv}(d).
+One observes that starting from the single-excitation state, the spatial profile of $\langle\hat{n}_j\rangle$ becomes homogeneous and the boundary effect is suppressed within the cluster.
+The stable and unstable steady-state solutions for different $L$ are shown in Fig. \ref{bcmf_Lv}(e).
 The feature of the saddle-node bifurcation of the steady-state population is preserved in the CMF results.
 In particular, the saddle-node point $S_2$ remains infinity, while the $S_1$ shifts right towards to the transition point in TDL, which evidences the discontinuous phase transition.

-The CMF transition points $\Omega_c(L)$ for different sizes of cluster is shown in Fig. \ref{bcmf_Lv}(d).
+The CMF transition points $\Omega_c(L)$ for different sizes of cluster is shown in Fig. \ref{bcmf_Lv}(f).
 Due to the strong boundary effect in small clusters, there is an even-odd effect in the behavior of the $\Omega_c(L)$ as a function of $L$.
 For odd-size clusters, the $\Omega_c(L)$ increases as the $L$ increasing while it exhibits conversely for the even-size clusters.
-However for larger $L$ the $\Omega_c(L)$ is expected to converge toward the transition point $\Omega_c/\Gamma\approx5.83$ predicted by the Liouvillian spectrum analysis.
+The linear fit of $\Omega_c(L)$ as a function of $1/L$ extrapolates the $\Omega_c(\infty)\approx6.04\Gamma$ which agrees well to the transition point $\Omega_c/\Gamma\approx5.83$ predicted by the Liouvillian spectrum analysis \cite{LinearFit}.